nupoor-ka/VLM_brick_kilns/README.md

 └── README.md # Project documentation

-The work was conducted under [Prof. Nipun Batra](https://nipunbatra.github.io/) at IIT Gandhinagar, in collaboration with Shataxi Dubey, Rishabh Mondal, and Devansh Lodha.
+The work was conducted under [Prof. Nipun Batra](https://nipunbatra.github.io/) at IIT Gandhinagar, under the guidance of Shataxi Dubey and Rishabh Mondal, in collaboration with Devansh Lodha.